ASHA-M/GOVERNMENT-POLICY-PROJECT/README.md

 ## Purpose of the Project

-To investigate if a policy introduced by the government back in 2016 was successful in reducing the sale of single use plastic bags in England.
+“*”To investigate if a policy introduced by the government back in 2016 was successful in reducing the sale of single use plastic bags in England.
 To investigate what happens to this money and what types of charities is the money being donated to.
 To investigate the sales of other types of bags (paper, fabric etc.)